ThomasPokorny/cyclone-ai/README.md

 ```
 🌪️ Cyclone AI Code Review

-Summary: This PR adds user authentication with JWT tokens...
-[Detailed analysis]

-[Lighthearted poem about the changes]
+✨ Overview
+Great work on enhancing the authentication system!
+This PR brings some solid improvements...

+🚀 What's Working Well
+- 🔧 Clean dependency injection patterns
+- 🛡️ Robust error handling implementation

+🎯 Key Areas for Improvement
+The JWT token validation could benefit from additional security checks...

+---

+And now, a little poem about your changes ✨:

+*Code reviews with a gentle breeze,*
+*Security improvements that aim to please.*
+*With tokens checked and errors caught,*
+*Quality code is what you've brought!*
 ```

 **Line-Specific Comments:**
 ```
 Line 45 in auth.go:
-🔒 security: ⚠️ issue: Consider using bcrypt for password hashing instead of plain text storage
+🌪️ Cyclone: 🔒 security: ⚠️ issue: Consider using bcrypt for password hashing instead of plain text storage

 Line 123 in api.js:
-💡 suggestion: 🎨 style: Consider using a more descriptive variable name like 'userCount' instead of 'cnt'
+🌪️ Cyclone: 💡 suggestion: 🎨 style: Consider using a more descriptive variable name like 'userCount' instead of 'cnt'
 ```

 ## 🔧 Development